John Bull

-John Bull is a national personification of England and Britain, especially in political cartoons and similar graphic works.
+John Bull is a national personification of England, especially in political cartoons and similar graphic works.
 He is usually depicted as a stout, middle-aged, country-dwelling, jolly and matter-of-fact man.
 He originated in satirical works of the early-18th century and would come to stand for English liberty in opposition to revolutionaries.
 He was popular through the 18th and 19th centuries until the time of the First World War, when he generally stopped being seen as representative of the "common man".
+Sometimes he may be used to represent Great Britain.